xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     code: See the return code documentation for details.
 ```

-#### def __set_tcp_offset__(self, offset, is_radian=None):
+#### def set_tcp_offset(self, offset, is_radian=None):

 ```
 Set the tool coordinate system offset at the end
 Note:
     1. Do not use if not required
+    2. If not saved and you want to revert to the last saved value, please reset the offset by set_tcp_offset([0, 0, 0, 0, 0, 0])
-    2. If not saved, it will be lost after reboot
+    3. If not saved, it will be lost after reboot
-    3. The save_conf interface can record the current settings and will not be lost after the restart.
+    4. The save_conf interface can record the current settings and will not be lost after the restart.
-    4. The clean_conf interface can restore system default settings
+    5. The clean_conf interface can restore system default settings

 :param offset: [x, y, z, roll, pitch, yaw]
 :param is_radian: the roll/pitch/yaw in radians or not, default is self.default_is_radian